xiaoxiae/videos/18-lopt/SCRIPT.md

 INTRODUCTION
 ---

-Would you like to win a Nobel price in economics?
+Would you like to win a Nobel prize in economics?
 Or be able to formulate and solve NP-hard problems in an efficient way?
 Or perhaps transcend the mortal plane and achieve eternal life?